PolyCatDev/personal-blog/content/posts/what-is-magic.md

 The video explains it nicely but I still felt the need to put my thoughts down on paper.

+Also I've found [this video](https://youtu.be/Jeb_mSOgrVg) that encapsulates my ideas really nicely if you wish more details and a video format.

 ## Magic in real life

 From what I understand, magic in real life is a blanket term for something you believe in yet has no proof.
 It's magic because you believe it's true, not because it's proven.